 14th October 2018

-Riding with Philip Crawford, and pretty good weather again.
+I rode this loop with Philip Crawford, and we had pretty good weather again.

 With Philip at the Mesón Ca´n Torrat bike shop and café/restaurant in Calvia.